magicant/yash/README.md

    total ordering of characters, order of uncomparable results are unstable.
 This limitation is not strictly POSIX-compliant, but inevitable due to use of wide characters in the whole shell.
+ * Most part of the shell cannot handle bytes that do not represent valid characters, because string operations are written in terms of wide character strings.
+This design choice was made before POSIX added requirements for the shell to accept arbitrary bytes in some operations, and it is too late to fully implement them.

 ## Known Issues